Grading Systems for Credit Courses

 Graphic Standards - Indiana University Kokomo

-Use of the Indiana University Kokomo signature, block IU and other visual elements is guided by the Indiana University Style Guide and Integrated Image Manual.
+Use of the Indiana University Kokomo signature, block IU and other visual elements are guided by the Indiana University Style Guide and Integrated Image Manual.
 The campus Office of Media and Marketing, KO 286, 455-9409, is available for support and to answer any questions.

-Wherever possible, please use the Resources function within Oncourse to upload materials for students.
+Wherever possible, please use the Resources function within Canvas to upload materials for students.
 Recently we have had several faculty members who wish to have manuals for classroom use printed on their own, paid for by their departments, and then have the Bookstore sell the manuals to students.
 These faculty members want the bookstore to reimburse the department for the cost of printing.
 This cannot be done.
 All materials required or suggested for classroom use must be ordered through the Indiana University Kokomo Bookstore.
 Therefore, we must have the manual’s original copy sent to us, and we submit it to IU Printing to be printed and bound.
 The Bookstore cannot reimburse departments or individuals for printing or royalty costs.

 In addition, faculty members are not to sell any outside textbooks, manuals or other materials directly to their students.